David Smit

 David Smit (born 23 July 1976) is an English cricketer.
 Smit is a right-handed batsman.
 He was born at Nottingham, Nottinghamshire.
 He was schooled at Nottingham High School.

 Smit represented the Derbyshire Cricket Board in a single List A cricket.
 His debut List A match came against Wales Minor Counties in the 1999 NatWest Trophy.
 Between 1999 and 2002, he represented the Board in 5 List A matches, with his final match coming against the Middlesex Cricket Board in the 1st round of the 2003 Cheltenham & Gloucester Trophy which was played in 2002.
 In his 5 List A matches, he scored 94 runs at a batting average of 18.80, with a high score of 38.
 In the field he took 3 catches.

 He currently plays club cricket for Ilkeston Rutland Cricket Club in the Derbyshire Premier Cricket League.

 Family

-His sister Jane represented England women in 21 Women's Tests and 109 Women's One Day Internationals.
+His sister Jane represented England in 21 Tests and 109 One Day Internationals.